ShimaaDwedar/Landing-Page/README.md

 ## Usage
-Mainly, the features on this small project is to made to make the page user-friendly.
+Mainly, the features on this small project is provided to make the page user-friendly.
 As JavaScript allows me to add dynamic features like scrolling to the selected section, activating this section by highlighting it, which makes the landing page funnier.